AyushPoojariUCD/nginx-bootcamp/chapter-03-load-balancing/README.md

-# 🚀 Next up: Chapter 3 – Load Balancing with NGINX

 ---

-In this chapter, you’ll learn how NGINX can distribute traffic across multiple backend servers (instead of just one), improving performance and reliability.

 # 📘 Chapter 3: Load Balancing with NGINX

 In this chapter, I’ll configure **NGINX as a load balancer** to distribute requests across multiple backend services.